Cross+Reference

 Easton Dictionary with lookup results for the selected verse.

 Easton Dictionary results with the entry for “Ruth” Selected.
 The “X” Button will dismiss the popover.
-Selecting “Add Tag String“ the Context Menu, will add the Selected String as a Tag to the Tag feature for retaining reference.
+Selecting “Add Tag String“ from the Context Menu, will add the Selected String as a Tag to the Tag Bookmarks feature for retaining reference.

 After clicking on the link Matt:1:5 the verse text is displayed Back arrow will return to the previous “Ruth” entry, Down Arrow will update the Sync Verse to this verse and The “X” button will dismiss the popover.